 \section{Introduction}

 Logistic and scheduling tasks are a major branch within the collection of hard optimization problems for relevant industrial applications.
-A prominent representative of those is the \textit{open-shop scheduling problem} $\text{OSSP}(M, T, J)$ which we consider in this work: Given $M$ machines with $T$ time slots each, one has to distribute $J$ jobs such that every job gets performed precisely once and no position is filled with more than one job.
-Not only is OSSP at the mathematical core of many real world problems, it also prominently incorporates the well-known \textit{traveling salesperson problem} (TSP) as a subclass, i.e. we have $\text{TSP}=\text{OSSP}(1,T,T)$.
+A prominent representative of those is the \textit{open-shop scheduling problem} $\text{OSSP}(M, T, J)$, which we consider in this work: Given $M$ machines with $T$ time slots each, one has to distribute $J$ jobs such that every job gets performed precisely once and no position is filled with more than one job.
+Not only is the OSSP at the mathematical core of many real-world problems, it also prominently incorporates the well-known \textit{traveling salesperson problem} (TSP) as a subclass.
+More specifically, it holds that $\text{TSP}=\text{OSSP}(1,T,T)$.